 To put it very bluntly, non-fungible tokens allow you to become the provable owner of a certain digital asset.
 Once you purchase an NFT, everyone will see that the X NFT belongs to the Y wallet - it's set in stone.
 Also, as mentioned earlier, unlike fungible assets, NFTs are scarce - this scarcity creates a natural demand.

 That being said, though, why do people purchase rare artwork?
+Why are many individuals interested in Blue-Chip NFTs - ones that possess a high value?
 Or, on a more-common note - why would you buy a skin for your League of Legends character, or your weapon in CS:GO?

 The answer is truly subjective.
 Some people enjoy the visual aesthetics of their assets.
 Others love knowing that they possess something that is rare and valuable.
-Furthermore, many people like to purchase certain assets as investments, with the idea to later flip them, and make a profit whilst doing so.
+Furthermore, many people like to purchase certain assets as investments, with the idea to later flip them (buy them for a low price, sell for higher), and make a profit whilst doing so.

 One NFT, Two Uses?